 If you’ve ever owned a traditional quartz watch for long enough, you’ve likely had to deal with the hassle of changing the watch battery.

-Worse off, the watch battery always seems to die when you need the watch most.
-Plus, taking it to the jeweler to have the battery replaced usually is an additional cost as well.
+Worse, the watch battery always seems to die when you need it most.
+Plus, taking it to the jeweler to have the battery replaced is usually an additional cost.

 Well, what if there were watches that don’t need batteries?

 There are also Kinetic and Eco-Drive watches that use a solar-powered battery, so to say they operate completely without a battery would be disingenuous.
 But their batteries can be recharged and do not need to be replaced, so they can make a good option for someone who just doesn’t want to deal with replacing a watch battery altogether.

 Automatic watches are powered when worn, and mechanical watches are powered by winding.